SysKitTeam/docs-spdockit/manage-sharepoint-permissions/site-collection-actions/site-collection-administrators-wizard.md

 ---
-title: Site Collection Administrators Wizard
-description: >-
-  This article describes how to use Site Collection Administrators wizard to manage site collection admins on multiple sites within a single web application.
+description: This article describes how to use Site Collection Administrators wizard to manage site collection admins on multiple sites within a single web application.
-author: Mia Tomaić
-date: 25/5/2017
 ---

 # Site Collection Administrators Wizard